Calcium Flakes in Pool or Spa? Causes, Clearing, and Prevention

 All these three factors are abundant in the salt cell and its environment.

-When more scales accumulate on the plates in the salt cell, forming calcium buildups, calcium flakes will be swept through the piping.
-Soon, you will see white flakes coming out through the return jets or water inlets, settling at the bottom of your pool near the inlet or floating on top of the water.
+When more scales accumulate on the plates in the salt cell, they form calcium buildups.
+Calcium flakes will be swept through the piping.
+Soon, you will see white flakes coming out through the return jets or water inlets, settling at the bottom of your pool near the inlet, or floating on top of the water.

 Calcium and other minerals, including Phosphates, Silicates, and Sulfates, cause scales and cloudy pool water.
-As such, you must regularly monitor and control mineral levels in your pool.
+As such, you must regularly monitor and control mineral levels in your pool or spa.

 Due to the steady production of sodium hydroxide byproduct and the resulting high pH in the chlorine generator, the pH level in your pool water will drift up more often, causing more calcium scales that appear as white flakes.

-That's why when using a Saltwater Chlorine Generator and a pool water heater, you must stay on top of your water chemistry by measuring and adjusting pH and TA, Calcium Hardness, and mineral levels to keep Calcium scaling at bay.
+That's why when using a Saltwater Chlorine Generator and a pool water heater, your water chemistry must stay on top by regularly measuring and adjusting pH and TA, Calcium Hardness, and mineral levels to keep Calcium scaling at bay.

 Calcium scales reduce the lifespan of the entire chlorine generator, reduce chlorine production level, and interfere with your water chemistry, especially the pH and TA, chlorine, and Calcium Hardness.